microsoft/InnerEye-DICOM-RT/README.md

 * `interpreter` Interpreter for the DICOM-RT (check DICOM-RT documentation)
 * `roi_interpreted_types` is a list of ROIInterpretedType.
 Possible values (None, CTV, ORGAN, EXTERNAL).

+### Segmentation Timestamps

+In the process of converting from NIFTI masks to DICOM, InnerEye-DICOM-RT adds a timestamp tag to the series.
+This timestamp will be set to the ***local time of the compute resource that `rtconvert()` is run on***.
+This is as some DICOM readers do not handle timezones / UTC offsets from these tags and will result in erroneous times being displayed.
+Therefore, if your compute resource is running in a different timezone to the timezone you are viewing the DICOM files in, the timestamps may not be what you are expecting.

+## License

 [MIT License](LICENSE)

 **You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for